momocow/semantic-release-gitmoji/README.md

 `partials` is a map from the partial name to the content of the partial template.

+`helpers` is a map from the helper name to the helper function.
+There is already a default helper `datetime` which is a formatted current timestamp.
+You can provide helpers with the same names to override default helpers.

 `issueResolution` defines how issues are resolved to.
 The default and the only supported source currently is `github.com`, or you can provide your own `issueResolution.template` to override the default resolution to GitHub.

 There are four variables that can be used in `issueResolution.template`: